2800 - 30th Ave.

 Celebrate Freedom to Read Week by making a bracelet with covers of banned books.
 You’ll be able to show off your love of reading with bookish jewellery after this workshop

 All children's programs are free.
-Events for preschool kids require a parent or guardian to stay and enjoy the program with them.
+Events for young children require a parent or guardian to stay and enjoy the program with them.
 It is especially important to keep an eye on your children at this time, as the library is an active construction zone.

 Mondays, Tuesdays, Thursdays, Saturdays at 10:30am

 Our Writer-in-Residence, author Harold Rhenisch, presents a series of workshops to help you with your Okanagan Reads short story entries.
 Drop-in, everyone is welcome.